 - A certified copy of your marriage certificate – You must get this from the town/city where you were married.

-8. Bring the documents in the court of your county to file for divorce.
+8. Bring the documents to your county court to file for divorce.